MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-ai-copilot.md

 ## Step 3 - Add Copilot control to your canvas app

-Add the **Copilot (preview)** control to your canvas app enabling end users to gain insights about the data in their apps through the chat experience.
+Add the **Copilot (preview)** control to your canvas app to let end users to gain insights about the data in their apps through the chat experience.

 With your [canvas app open for editing](edit-app.md) in Power Apps Studio: